Why we set up this website – by Christine Shaw, Project Leader

 World War Two – 75th Anniversary of VE Day

 We have now added profiles of the Warwick Fallen of World War 2.
-There are 112 names on the memorial and we have completed our initial research using information available in the public domain – mostly from the Warwick Advertiser and Ancestry.com.
+There are 123 names on the memorial and we have completed our initial research using information available in the public domain – mostly from the Warwick Advertiser and Ancestry.com.
 The family information for WW2 may not as comprehensive as for WW1, as we do not have the advantage of using census data, as most of our WW2 Fallen were born after 1911.
-Next year, the 1921 census will be released so we will be able to add further information for those born between 1911 and 1921.
+We were expecting to access the 1921 Census to complete our profiles but, sadly, due to the charge levied for each census record this has been put on hold.
+We are hopeful that the records may become available to all within a reasonable time frame.
 In the meantime, we hope local families will help us fill in any gaps, or correct any errors.

 If you do manage to dig out any family albums, diaries, or letters please email them to: firstname.lastname@example.org so that we can add these details to the individual pages of The Fallen.
 Our aim is to have a picture of every one of our fallen if possible.

 SPECIAL THANKS to…

-- Rick Thompson, Secretary of Unlocking Warwick, who has worked alongside me for countless hours setting up this website and writing many of the articles and features.
+- Rick Thompson, Secretary of Unlocking Warwick, for writing many of the articles and features.

-- The members of Unlocking Warwick Research group who are spending many hours finding information from a variety of sources, including the County Record Office whose staff have been most helpful.
+- The members of Unlocking Warwick Research group who continue to spend many hours finding information from a variety of sources, including the County Record Office.

 - Local organisations including the Fusilier Museum, the Warwickshire Yeomanry Museum, Warwick Poppies 2018, churches and schools, and Warwick residents who have come forward with photos and stories.